amarahuntington/FinalPortfolio/README.md

 # Final Portfolio
-A collection of my coding work from neural data science.
+The following is a collection of code that exhibits my experience with Python.

 ### Data Analysis